boasbakker/FYPLC/book/Software.md

 # Software
 Python is an interpreter programming language and thus needs an interpreter (some software).
 For programming it is always useful to have some software that helps you in writing code and running it.
 For this course we recommend you to install Mini-Conda, but provide instructions for other software as well.

+This [Presentation](../software installation.pptx) may help you installing the required/recommended software.

 ## VSC
 A popular code editor is [Visual Studio Code](https://code.visualstudio.com/).
 It allows you to program in different languages, where it recognizes the commands in that language and adjusts the FONT so that it becomes better readable.
 Moreover, it allows you to install various packages (such as Jupyter Notebook).
 It also integrates GIT and allows to code using Co-Pilot, an AI pair programmer.
 We advise to use VSC as it allows for multiple programming languages.